-If a student is absent more than three (3) days without previous notice, the classroom teacher shall call the parent or other Educational Decision Maker to investigate the cause for the absences.
-If the classroom teacher has information from the family about absences or potential removal from the school that warrants administration involvement, the teacher shall notify the Building Administrator.
-The classroom teacher shall also request from the parent or other Educational Decision Maker a written explanation for the absences to be reported to the office staff.
+If a student is absent more than three (3) days without previous notice, the homeroom teacher will first contact the building secretary to ensure there has not been a prior notification.
+If the school has not been notified of absence, the teacher shall call the parent or other Educational Decision Maker to investigate the cause for the absences.
+If the homeroom teacher has information from the family about absences or potential removal from the school that warrants administration involvement, the teacher shall notify the Building Administrator.
+The homeroom teacher shall also request from the parent or other Educational Decision Maker a written explanation for the absences to be reported to the office staff.